forestryio/forestry.io/hugo/content/docs/welcome/index.md

 ### Speed, reliability, and security

 Static sites don't require a complicated server setup to allow for the dynamic rendering of pages.
-This mean your site's download faster for visitors, can handle insane volumes of traffic, and have much fewer touch points that are vulnerable to hacking.
+This means your sites download faster for visitors, can handle insane volumes of traffic, and have much fewer touch points that are vulnerable to hacking.

 ### Continuous Deployment